whscienceteacher/whscienceteacher.github.io/README.md

 [Index of Refraction](/ior/) - **Physics** - How can you tell the difference between a real diamond and a fake?
 Use Snell's law of course.
 Practice on water, glass, and plastic then determine if your diamond sample is real or a fake.
 In this simulation you drag and rotate a laser, ruler, and protractor.

 [Roller Coaster Motion](/rollercoastermotion/) - **Physics** - Change the angle of the slope and initial of a roller coaster.
 Record and download position, velocities, and acceleration.
+Also availible in a [version where the cart rolls back](/rollercoastermotionrollback/) if it stops on the hill.

 [Storms](/storms/) - **Physics** - Students change the temperature of the atmosphere and see the effect on clouds and wind.
 A very simplified version of a weather simulation.
 I used this as a summative assessment where students practiced finding patterns and then constructing explanations of why climate change causes more violent storms using ideas about kinetic and potential energy.